matthieuauger/gatsby-theme-meetup/README.md

 3. **Edit the component and use an image of your choice**

-☝️️️️️ **Beware, when shadowing compopnents, you must stop and start again `gatsby develop` so it can load your shadowed components** ☝️
+:point_up: **Beware, when shadowing compopnents, you must stop and start again `gatsby develop` so it can load your shadowed components** :point_up:

-## 🤝 How to Contribute
+## :handshake: How to Contribute

 Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the Gatsby community! :muscle::purple_heart: